Operculum (fish)

-The operculum is a series of bones found in bony fish and chimaeras that serves as a facial support structure and a protective covering for the gills; it is also used for respiration and feeding.
+The operculum is a series of bones found in osteichthyes and chimaeras that serves as a facial support structure and a protective covering for the gills; it is also used for respiration and feeding.

 Anatomy

-The opercular series contains four bone segments known as the preoperculum, suboperculum, interoperculum and operculum.
+The opercular series contains four bone segments known as the preoperculum (or preopercle, preoperular), suboperculum (or subopercle, subopercular), interoperculum (or interopercle, interopercular) and operculum (or opercle, opercular).

 The preoperculum is a crescent-shaped structure that has a series of ridges directed posterodorsally to the organism’s canal pores.
 The preoperculum can be located through an exposed condyle that is present immediately under its ventral margin; it also borders the operculum, suboperculum, and interoperculum posteriorly.

 The suboperculum is rectangular in shape in most bony fish and is located ventral to the preoperculum and operculum components.
 It is the thinnest bone segment out of the opercular series and is located directly above the gills.

 The interoperculum is triangular shaped and borders the suboperculum posterodorsally and the preoperculum anterodorsally.
 This bone is also known to be short on the dorsal and ventral surrounding borders.

+The bones of the opercular series ossify intramembranously; as such, they are part of the dermatocranium.

+Evolution

+The opercule is thought to have originated from the submarginal plate of placoderms.

+The preopercle is thought to be a neomorph present only in osteichthyes.
+Among osteolepiforms (a paraphyletic group that gave rise to tetrapods), the preopercle is thought to have divided into the preopercle, the quadratojugal, and the squamosal.

+The operculum as a structure, as well as most of its bones, were lost in the early evolution of tetrapods.
+This separated the head from the shoulder girdle, allowing for the evolution of a distinct mobile neck.
+A vestigial preopercle remained at the rear of the skull of the early tetrapods Ichthyostega and Acanthostega, but this was lost in later tetrapods.
+The subopercle is lost in the clade Neotetrapoda.

+An element known as the batrachian operculum is present in the middle ear of some amphibians.
+Once considered to be homologous with the operculum of fishes, it is now considered to have a separate origin.